plan-systems/design-docs/PLAN-Applied.md

 ## Channel Protocols

-PLAN's general purpose channels are its workhorse and _raison d'être_.
+- PLAN's general purpose channels are its workhorse and _raison d'être_.
 Like files in a conventional operating system, users and productivity workflows in PLAN create new channels and new channel types all the time.
-However, as a PLAN client UI interacts with a given channel, it does not use filename extensions, content-embedded markers, or blindly assume that content is in a particular form.
+- As a PLAN client UI interacts with a given channel, it does not use filename extensions, content-embedded markers, or blindly assume that content is in a particular form.
 Both PLAN channel "epochs" and channel entries each embed a `plan.Block`, making each a flexible self-describing container for content and information.  _This offers profound interoperability in the way that HTTP headers also self-describe content for a HTTP response._

 | Example Channel Descriptor | Expected Channel Entry Content Codecs | Example Client UI Experience  |
 |----------------------|:--------------------:|--------------------------------------|